isomerpages/enterprisesg-switch/_switch-2022/TICKETS.md

 ### **FREE DIGITAL TRADE PASS**
 With this ticket, you are entitled to **Only Digital** access.
 ![](/images/SWITCH%202022%20Landing%20Page/(GREY)%20Digital%20Trade%20Pass%20$0.png)
-Join us at the Flagship Conference, happening from **25 to 28 October 2022**.
+Join us at the Flagship Event, happening from **25 to 28 October 2022**.

 **[➞ Get your Free DIGITAL Trade Pass now!](https://community.switchsg.org/register)**